 Private Public Partnerships (PPPs)

+Who will build them then?
+Private firms.
+How?
 Assign the build and maintain role of such a tunnel to a private entity, like what was done with the roundabout beautification project, complete with the appropriate incentives.
-Imagine the CBD- Westlands, say, Safaricom tunnel complete with a business centre in it; or, grabbing a cold coke along the Coca-Cola tunnel running from CBD to Hurlingham; or, the EABL CBD-Nyayo Stadium/Muthaiga, or Co-op Bank CBD-City Stadium tunnels.
+Imagine the CBD- Westlands, say, Safaricom tunnel, complete with a business centre in it.
+Or, grabbing a cold coke along the Coca-Cola tunnel running from CBD to Hurlingham.
+Imagine, the EABL CBD-Nyayo Stadium/Muthaiga, or Co-op Bank CBD-City Stadium tunnels.
 It may take longer to walk than drive (or take a matatu) but throw in the grid-lock traffic, pollution, man-hours lost, rainy days, cost of fuel, growing unfitness and being at the mercy of matatus and you see a different picture.

-Finally, with this practical and sustainable ‘walking’ alternative in place, Nairobi can breathe again and the other alternative infrastructure for mass transportation can be laid down unhurriedly.
-By this time, with dwindling passengers, the middlemen (just like the banks) will be dancing to the tune of the new Piper.
+Finally, with this practical and sustainable ‘walking’ alternative in place, Nairobi can breathe again.
+And the other alternative infrastructure for mass transportation can be laid down unhurriedly.
+However, by this time, with dwindling passengers, the middlemen (just like the banks) will be dancing to the tune of the new Piper.